micado-scale/ansible-micado/README.md

 - **repositories**: docker repositories with their addresses.
 - **topology_template**: the main part of the application description to define 1) docker services, 2) virtual machine (under the **node_templates** section) and 3) the scaling policy under the **policies** subsection.
 These sections will be detailed in subsections below.

-Here is an overview of the structure of the MiCADO application description:
+Here is an overview example for the structure of the MiCADO application description:
 ```
 tosca_definitions_version: tosca_simple_yaml_1_0